 Undercover Private Investigators Are Used For Loss Prevention

 Many retail companies hire employees to conduct loss prevention duties within their store.
 Loss prevention includes everything from undercover shopping (watching customers and apprehending thieves) to swift tagging store merchandise.
-It serves mostly to protect merchandise from walking out the door unpaid for, but loss prevention also prevents fraudulent activities.
+It serves mostly to protect merchandise from walking out the door unpaid for, but loss prevention also prevents fraudulent activities such as employee theft.

 But what happens when the employees are the ones who need to be watched?
 In larger retail operations, it is impossible to watch every employee.
 Almost all retail outlets have at least one “bad apple” who either gives discounts to their friends, performs price switching (fraud) or steals from the company.